Palmer, Massachusetts: Transportation

+Public transit

+Palmer is served by the Pioneer Valley Transit Authority (PVTA) with two routes, the Palmer Shuttle and the Ware Shuttle.
+The Palmer Shuttle connects Palmer Big Y, Palmer Center, Wing Hospital, and the villages of Thorndike, Three Rivers, and Bondsville.
+Select trips run directly from Palmer Big Y to Springfield Union Station.
+The Ware Shuttle connects the Church Street Senior Center and Valley View to Ware Center, Ware Walmart, Palmer Center, Palmer Big Y, and Wilbraham Big Y; in Wilbraham, riders can transfer to other PVTA routes into Springfield.
+Both routes operate seven days per week.

 Railroads

 Palmer has been called the "Town of Seven Railroads".
 These included five operating railroads (Boston & Albany, Central Vermont, Springfield, Athol & North-eastern, Ware River, and Central Massachusetts), one which was built but never operated (Hampden), and one which was not completed (Southern New England) The B&A, CV, and Ware River served Union Station, which was designed by H. H. Richardson.

 The Central Vermont was sold to RailTex in 1995 and operated as the New England Central Railroad.
 RailTex was merged into RailAmerica in 2000, which in turn was acquired by the Genesee & Wyoming company in 2012.
 The B&A is now the CSX Boston Subdivision, while parts of the otherwise defunct Ware River and Central Massachusetts are operated by the Massachusetts Central Railroad.
 The SA&N was abandoned in the 1930s when the Quabbin Reservoir was built.

 Amtrak's Lake Shore Limited passes through Palmer, as did the Montrealer from 1989 to 1995 and the Vermonter from 1995 to 2014, but no trains have stopped at Palmer since 1971.
 Union Station is privately owned and houses a restaurant.

+On January 17, 2024 MassDOT announced that a consultant has been selected to progress planning and design work for the new train station as part of the West-East Rail project.